ovidon83/getyourtester/README.md

 ## 🤖 **Ovi AI - Your AI QA Agent**

-GetYourTester features **Ovi**, an AI-powered QA Agent that provides comprehensive analysis for your pull requests.
+FirstQA features **Ovi**, an AI-powered QA Agent that provides comprehensive analysis for your pull requests.

 ### **What Ovi Analyzes**